Sound of Poetry

 c) Meter: - Meter in the poetry is often determined by syllables and foot.
 Generally one foot is regarded to be one meter.

-There are two types of meter.
+There are two types of meter. a) Numerical b) Traditional

-I. Numerical
+a) Numerical

 One foot- Monometer

-Two feet- Diameter
+Two feet- Dimeter

 Three feet- Trimeter